Friday, May 23, 2025

 Behind the Songs: Should God Forget

-Richard Butler (on being asked which songs are the most up-sounding on Book Of Days): "Rather difficult to spot on this record, aren't they?
+Richard Butler: "Rather difficult to spot on this record, aren't they?
 I dunno, I'd say 'Should God Forget' is.
 And 'Entertain Me'."
 (Puncture Magazine 1989)

 Behind the Songs: Shine